ShizukaDonaghue/melting-snowman/TESTING.md

 User stories were tested and addressed as follows:

 *I would like to understand how to play the game with ease.*
- * The Rules screen explains the rule clearly, including what inputs are expected.
+ * The Rules Screen explains the rule clearly, including what inputs are expected.
     <details>
       <summary>Supporting image</summary>
       <img src="docs/rules.png" width="700">
     </details>

 *I would like to be able to set the difficulty to suit my level.*
- * The player can select the number of lives from "6", "8" or "10" to adjust the difficulty from the Rules screen above.
+ * The player can select the number of lives from "6", "8" or "10" to adjust the difficulty from the Rules Screen above.

 *I would like feedback on each guess while playing the game.*
  * Each valid input is checked to see if it is in the word or is the actual word and feedback is given.